FA448425R0006 Solicitation for Electrical Systems-Inspections, Testing, Construction, Maintenance and Repairs

 Buyer not available

 The Department of Defense, specifically the Department of the Air Force, is soliciting proposals for Industrial Heating and Cooling Water Treatment Services at Joint Base McGuire-Dix-Lakehurst (JB MDL) in New Jersey.
-The procurement aims to secure comprehensive water treatment services to protect the base's heating and cooling systems from corrosion and biological fouling, ensuring operational efficiency and compliance with safety standards.
-This contract, valued at approximately $41 million, will be awarded under a Total Small Business Set-Aside, with a performance period spanning a base year and up to four additional option years.
-Interested contractors should direct inquiries to Latisha Bourdeau at latisha.bourdeau.1@us.af.mil or Melody Ciulo at melody.ciulo@us.af.mil, with proposal submissions due by March 2025.
+The procurement aims to secure comprehensive water treatment services to prevent corrosion and biological fouling in the base's heating and cooling systems, ensuring operational efficiency and compliance with safety standards.
+This contract is set aside for small businesses under NAICS code 221310, with an anticipated award value of approximately $41 million, covering a base year and up to four option years.
+Interested contractors must submit their proposals, including technical and pricing details, by May 16, 2025, and can direct inquiries to Latisha Bourdeau at latisha.bourdeau.1@us.af.mil or Melody Ciulo at melody.ciulo@us.af.mil.

 Buyer not available